ShanghaiTutors Review – Finding Mandarin Tutors in Shanghai

 With your budget and requirement in mind, I reached out and found a very good fit.
-The teacher’s name is Vera, she is from our star teacher category, very experienced with intermediate and advanced students (she has taught in Confucius Institute abroad before), and her charge is very moderate (160rmb/hour).
+The teacher’s name is Vera, she is from our star teacher category, very experienced with intermediate and advanced students (she has taught in Confucius Institute abroad before), and her charge is very moderate (170rmb/hour).
 You can view her profile here: http://www.shanghaitutors.com/Shanghai-Mandarin-tutors/… (her profile is not visible online for privacy as she requested).
-She is able to teach you in your mentioned timeframe and can commute to the Shanghai Railway Station area for the lessons.
+She can teach you in your mentioned timeframe and can commute to the Shanghai Railway Station area for the lessons.

-Please let me know if you want to set the start date on next Tuesday or earlier, as I need to make pre-arrangement with the tutor.
+Please let me know if you want to set the start date for next Tuesday or earlier, as I need to make a pre-arrangement with the tutor.